eemeli/yaml/docs/03_options.md

 parse('No', { version: '1.1' }) // false
 ```

-Schema options determine the types of values that the document is expected and able to support.
+Schema options determine the types of values that the document supports.

 Aside from defining the language structure, the YAML 1.2 spec defines a number of different _schemas_ that may be used.
 The default is the [`core`](http://yaml.org/spec/1.2/spec.html#id2804923) schema, which is the most common one.